sullis/hbc-tech-blog/docs/contributing.md

 ---
 name: Your Name
 job-title: ~
-mini-bio: > # 280 character limit, no html, no quotes, no line breaks, just one big string of 280 characters or less.
+mini-bio: > # 280 character limit!
+No html, no quotes, no line breaks, just one big string of 280 characters or less.
   Start your bio here.
 Note this line is indented 2 spaces.
 If it's not, the yaml parser breaks.

 # list one or multiple